Melissa McCarthy Looks Stunning In Red Carpet Appearance, Shows Off Slim Physique After Dropping 75 Pounds

 McCarthy said she didn’t want to continue the pattern, so she got a job as a production assistant with a regular paycheck — and also helped get her foot in the door the acting industry.

-Melissa McCarthy made her name as a larger-than-life actress, but has taken great efforts to change her physique.
+Melissa McCarthy made her name as a larger-than-life actress but has taken great efforts to change her physique.
 As Hollywood Life noted, she has been steadily losing weight and is estimated to have dropped more than 75 pounds so far.
 McCarthy has also tried to help others in her shoes, starting her own clothing line called Seven7 three years ago with a focus on clothing for women of all sizes.